Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: The Rank-Weighted Average Treatment Effect

 This gives further insight into the qualitative behavior of different RATE metrics.
 For example, we see that the AUTOC measure strongly upweights treatment effects for the very first units prioritized by $S(\cdot)$ (i.e., with $F_S(S(X_i)) \approx 1$), whereas the Qini coefficient considers the beginning and end of the ranking given by $S(X_i)$ symmetrically.

-Second, the representation \eqref{eq:as-Lstat} provides a natural starting point for a unified asymptotic analysis of RATE metrics.
-As we will see in Section~\ref{sec:asymptotics}, it is most convenient to state regularity assumptions and prove results for statistics of the form \eqref{eq:etaw}.
-This representation enables us to leverage a large and well understood set of asymptotics results for $L$-statistics \citep{ShorackWe09}.\footnote{Strictly speaking, $\eta_w$ as defined in \eqref{eq:etaw} is not an $L$-statistic because of the random multiplicative factor $Y_i(1) - Y_i(0)$.
+Second, the representation \eqref{eq:as-Lstat} provides a natural starting point for a unified asymptotic analysis of RATE metrics, allowing us to leverage a large and well understood set of asymptotics results for $L$-statistics \citep{ShorackWe09}.\footnote{ \spacingset{1} Strictly speaking, $\eta_w$ as defined in \eqref{eq:etaw} is not an $L$-statistic because of the random multiplicative factor $Y_i(1) - Y_i(0)$.
 However, this will not impede our application of standard results on $L$-statistics in proving a central limit theorem.} We can then apply these results to RATE metrics via Proposition \ref{prop:to-Lstat}.

-This representation gives us an alternative way to define a RATE.
-For any $w:(0,1) \to \R$ that satisfies appropriate regularity conditions on $w$ (a formal discussion is presented in the Supplementary Materials), any centered weighted ATE of the form
+Third, this representation gives us an alternative way to define a RATE.
+For any $w:(0,1) \to \R$ that satisfies appropriate regularity conditions on $w$ (a formal discussion is presented in the Supplementary Materials Section B.2, Assumptions D and E), any centered weighted ATE of the form